 The British Columbia economy is impacted by TRU in a variety of ways.
 The university is an employer and a buyer of goods and services.
-It attracts monies that would not have otherwise entered the provincial economy through its day-to-day operations and the expenditures of students.
+It attracts monies that would not have otherwise entered the provincial economy through its day-to-day operations, its construction activities, and the expenditures of students.
 Further, it provides students with the knowledge, skills, and abilities they need to become productive citizens and contribute to the overall output of the province.

-N this chapter, we estimate the following economic impacts of TRU: 1) the operations spending impact, 2) the student spending impact, and 3) the alumni impact, measuring the income added in the province as former students expand the provincial economy's stock of human capital.
+N THIS CHAPTER, we estimate the following economic impacts of TRU: 1) the operations spending impact, 2) the construction spending impact, 3) the student spending impact, and 4) the alumni impact, measuring the income added in the province as former students expand the provincial economy's stock of human capital.